Roasted Beets and Brussels Sprouts

 Sustainability is important to us here at Fork in the Road, so here are some ideas to get the most out of this recipe's ingredients:

 Make this dish when beets and brussels sprouts are in season!
 Take advantage of seasonal produce: this is when it's most affordable and better for the plant.
 Beets and brussels sprouts are in season most of the year in California or June through December in most parts of the United States (click here to find out when they are in season near you if you’re in the US).
+You can also store beets long term with these simple tips in our beet storage guide!

 Don't throw out your veggie scraps!
 Keep the beet and brussels sprout stems and use them to make your own vegetable stock.
 Try to keep the skins on the roasted beets, but if you don't prefer that you can use them to make a delicious snack like beet peel chips.
 At the very least, toss the leftover beet skins in the compost bin.